aaalglatt/sfcc-ocapi-request/README.md

 # Salesforce OCAPI request client

-> I'm already working on the README...
+> I'm already fixing bugs and working on the README...

 ## Installation